 Goal: fine-tuning on end-to-end clinical tasks.
 Fully multimodal: the model receives an image + clinical prompt and returns an answer.

-The configuration is structurally identical to the previous two (same LoRA rank 8 / alpha 16, same ZeRO-2, same cosine learning rate, same 4,096 length), changing only the data: ~265,000 examples mixing text and image, all clinical.
+The configuration is structurally identical to the previous two, changing only the data: hundreds of thousands of examples mixing text and image, all clinical.

 The result, after nearly eight hours of training: